rust-lang/blog.rust-lang.org/content/rust-debugging-survey-2026-results/index.md

 The most commonly reported reason was that it was easier or faster to use logs or print debugging to solve problems, reported by a little over 81% of respondents.
-This isn't all that surprising; one would expect a lot of small simple problems just don't really need a debugger.
+This could partially be explained by the open responses, which featured complaints that debuggers were too difficult to set up and/or use (especially on Windows, when dealing with Web Assembly, or in embedded contexts) and sentiment suggesting that small and/or simple problems just don't really need a debugger.
 It does leave one wondering if the user experience could be made convenient enough to dethrone print debugging, but it seems hard to beat something so intuitive.
 This is followed by roughly 37% of respondents who write code that Just Works.
 Fair enough.
 After that, about 26% of respondents indicated that they've decided not to use debuggers in situations where the language features they were working with had poor support.
 This is slightly more than issues with standard library types, at about 22%, which is slightly more than issues with external library types, at about 20%:

 <!-- Chart when-you-dont-use-a-debugger-why-dont-you start -->
 <div>